cotebarrientos/4th-milestone-project-your-argentine-shop/documentation/TESTING.md

 ---
 ## Responsiveness

-I made the following response tests in order to ensure that the website operates correctly and at the same time that its components are seen harmoniously arranged in different screen sizes, so that I used the following tools to help me.
+I made the following responsiveness tests in order to ensure that the website operates correctly and at the same time that its components are seen harmoniously arranged in different screen sizes, so that I used the following tools to help me.

 * **Mozilla Firefox DevTools**: This browser was used to check the behavior of the web page in different screen sizes using the Developer Tools.